ProjectJaraid/wikidata-sparql/docs/queries_list.md

   - SPARQL
 ---

 Queries are largely modularised, which allows for some plug-and-play approach in chaining modules together.
+The language of results will depend on your operating system's language.
 Most queries are far too long for Wikimedia's link shortener for sharing.
 I have therefore submitted many to the [query chest service](https://query-chest.toolforge.org/).